-Something on which no change appears to be proposed is the power of Parliament to alter or withdraw what in most countries would be basic constitutional rights: this power is most graphically expressed in the fate of the Chagos Islanders, who many years after being expelled from their homes by subterfuge were told by the House of Lords that it was properly within Parliament's power to remove their right of abode.
+Something on which no change appears to be proposed is the power of Parliament to alter or withdraw what in most countries would be basic constitutional rights: this power is most graphically expressed in the fate of the Chagos Islanders, who many years after being expelled from their homes by subterfuge were told by the House of Lords that it was properly within Parliament's power to remove their right of abode, though they are now taking their case to Strasbourg.
 Moreover, there is no proposal to limit the power of the executive to make extensive rules on immigration and nationality law and practice, often with subsequent, minimal or no reference to Parliament.